 The use of descriptive terms are acceptable if they are understood to have meaning in a non-visual context.
 For example, using above and below would generally be acceptable, as they respectively imply content before and after a particular item of content; this would still make sense when the content is spoken aloud.

 This success criterion addresses color perception specifically.
 Other forms of perception are covered in Adaptable (1.3); including programmatic access to color and other visual presentation coding.

-Color is an obviously effective way of enhancing the aesthetic appeal of web pages and is also useful in conveying information.
-However, there is a range of visual impairments, from blindness to color vision deficiency, which mean that some people are unable to distinguish between certain colors.
+Color is an effective way of enhancing the aesthetic appeal of web pages and is also useful in conveying information.
+However, there is a range of visual impairments, from blindness to color vision deficiency, which means that some people are unable to distinguish between certain colors.
 This makes color-coding an unreliable way of providing information.

-A further consideration is the selected state for an interface element (for example, tabs, toggle buttons, amongst others), which needs to be conveyed in some way other than just with color and beyond just a visual presentation.
+A further consideration is the selected state for an interface element (for example, tabs, toggle buttons, among others), which needs to be conveyed in some way other than just with color and beyond just a visual presentation.
 For such elements, the additional use of patterns, shapes, and programmatic information are helpful when creating a fully inclusive user experience that does not rely on a specific sense.